 Problem: If Splunk indexers have forwarder tokens enabled, and worked with LogStream 2.3.x before, upgrading to LogStream 2.4.x causes data to stop flowing.

-Workaround: If you encounter this problem, rolling back to LogStream 2.3.4 resolves it.
+Workaround: If you encounter this problem, rolling back to your previously installed LogStream version (such as v.2.3.4) resolves it.
 Fix: Planned for LogStream 2.4.3.